Installing Rocky Linux 8¶

 We will delve into each of these sections next and make changes where necessary.

-This section is used for customizing items related to the locale of the system.
+This section is used for customizing items related to the system's locale.
 This includes – Keyboard, Language Support, Time and Date.

 On our demo system in this guide, we accept the default value (English US) and make no changes.